Lezzz/minecraft-stendhals-quill/README.md

 ## About Stendhal

-[Stendhal](https://modrinth.com/mod/stendhal) is a Minecraft mod that allows players to create and manage custom books in-game.
-This application helps in preparing content for use with Stendhal by splitting large texts into Minecraft-friendly book formats.
+[Stendhal](https://modrinth.com/mod/stendhal) Stendhal is a client-side Fabric mod offering new and enhanced visual utilities for books, signs, anvil and the in-game chat.
+This Python application helps in preparing content for use with Stendhal Mod by splitting large texts into Minecraft-friendly book formats.
 Tested on: Stendhal 1.4.1 - Minecraft 1.21

 ## Features